 The ‘Edge’ at Hudson Yards is the latest addition to an ever expanding repertoire of super-tall NYC observation decks.
 But is Edge worth visiting and why should you choose sunset at the Edge over its three main NYC competitors: One World Observatory, Empire State Building and Top of the Rock?

 We will discuss exactly what you can expect from a sunset visit to Edge, including location, elevator ride, views and overall experience.
-You can then decide if Edge is the observation deck for you to summit on your visit to New York City.
+You can then decide if Edge at Hudson Yards is the NYC observation deck for you to summit and include on your list of best things to do in New York City.

 Let’s dive right in!